EliaKr/Img2GPX/README.md

 # Img2GPX

-A python program to create a GPX path from image metadata.
+A Python program to create a GPX path from image metadata.
 Useful for creating a visual plot of a path followed during travel.

 Supported formats: TIFF, JPEG, PNG, Webp, HEIC